r7b7/scalable-system-design/papers/spring-security.md

-Use Case 1: Service is registered as a Client with google (Auth Server and Resource Server are same - Google) Use Case 2: Enhance Use Case 1 to add a default route post verification Use Case 3: client credentials - Service A accesses Service B securily using Auth0 / KeyCloak(Client and Resource Owner are Same)
-Use Case 4: client credentials - Service A accesses Service B securily using Ping Identity Use Case 5: Your own Auth Server - if possible.
+Use Case 1: Service is registered as a Client with google (Auth Server and Resource Server are same - Google) Use Case 2: Enhance Use Case 1 to add a default route post verification Use Case 3: Service A accesses Service B securily using KeyCloak(Client and Resource Owner are Same) Use Case 4: Service A accesses Service B securily, Service B has allows only a specific set of scopes Use Case 5: Use TCP Authentication

 **Use Case 1:**